 According to Plutarch, “hydnon,” or truffles, came into existence after Zeus launched one of his powerful thunderbolts down to earth.
 The heat of the thunderbolt, combined with the natural moisture found in the ground, created the subterranean fungus near an oak tree.

-Similarly, the ancient Roman thinker Juvenal claimed that truffles were made up of thunder and rain.
-Cicero, the Roman statesman and writer, believed the fungi were born of the earth itself.
+Similarly, the ancient Roman thinker Juvenal claimed that truffles were composed of thunder and rain.
+Cicero, the Roman statesman and writer, believed that fungi were born of the earth itself.

 If that’s not exciting enough, truffles have been considered to have aphrodisiac properties since ancient times.
 The ancient Greek physician Galen praised the fungus, writing that not only was it a delicious delight, but that “the truffle is very nourishing and can direct voluptuousness.”

 The fungus is a favorite ingredient in many dishes